 The price we pay is that when \emph{checking} an axiom of the form $\oc P$, we cannot use proof by contradiction (or more precisely, if we try to do so, the hypothesis we get to contradict is not $\nt P$ but the weaker $\wn(\nt P) \defeq \ntp{\oc P}$).
 But this is rarely bothersome: when was the last time you saw someone prove that something is a group by assuming that it isn't and deriving a contradiction?
-(See also \cref{rmk:affirm-sets,rmk:affirm-axioms}.)
+(See also \cref{rmk:affirm-axioms}.)

-Whether or not the reader finds the foregoing discussion convincing, I believe it proves that it is \emph{possible} to argue for linear logic, rather than intuitionistic logic, on philosophical constructivist grounds.
-Ultimately, of course, the proof of the pudding is in the eating: whether linear constructive mathematics can stand on its own depends on how much useful mathematics can be developed purely in linear logic.
-In this paper we have only scratched the surface by exploring a few basic definitions, with the standard interpretation as a guide for their correctness.
+Whether or not the reader finds the foregoing discussion convincing, I believe it proves that it is \emph{possible} to argue for affine logic, rather than intuitionistic logic, on philosophical constructivist grounds.
+Ultimately, of course, the proof of the pudding is in the eating: whether affine constructive mathematics can stand on its own depends on how much useful mathematics can be developed purely in affine logic.
+In this paper we have only scratched the surface by exploring a few basic definitions, with the antithesis translation as a guide for their correctness.